 Built on wooden decks, the en-suite tents are airy and elegant with an old-school glamour vibe.
 The living spaces include a dining room and lounge as well as a plunge pool, all looking out over the great Zambezi River, with the Zambian foothills in the distance.

 As for wildlife viewing, hippos, buffalo and larger predators are often sighted and, in addition to game drives, there is a wide range of river-based activities, including boating and canoeing.
-Experience the golden age of safaris with contemporary comforts by reaching out to cazenove+loyd at this link.
+Experience the golden age of safaris with contemporary comforts by reaching out to cazenove+loyd.

 Canvas Bush Bath, Kenya